montali/vrije-ai/Dynamic Programming and Reinforcement Learning/1 - Introduction.md

 ### Inventory management

-Customer buy producgts one by one, orders are placed for replenishment.
+Customers buy products one by one, orders are placed for replenishment.
 Orders arrive immediately/after 1+ days, we either (in case of insufficient stock) have backorders or lost sales.
 We can assume, for now, that orders arrive in 1 day, and sales are lost when stock is insufficient.

 - **Time**: potential order moments (once a day)
 - **States**: current stock $x$